“Welcoming and relaxed apart-hotel by the sea; ideal for family getaways or walking holidays outside school holidays”

 - Changing mat

 - Nappy bin

 - Travel cot

 - Baby bath

 - Beach toys

 Some equipment may need to be requested in advance

 Fully qualified babysitters are available for day and night-time sessions, by prior arrangement.

-The restaurant has a kids menu and special mealtimes for little ones, plus baby monitors reach here from most apartments (check when booking) so you can 'dine out'.
-If you're loath to leave them, ask for a meat or fish platter to be delivered to your apartment (think crab, smoked salmon, prawns, fishcakes).
+The restaurant has a kids' menu, plus baby monitors reach here from most apartments (check when booking) so you can 'dine out'.
 Breakfast is served daily from 8.30am.
-There's a good buffet spread and kids' options including Rice Krispies, boiled eggs with soldiers and hot chocolate.
+There's a good buffet spread to satisfy all hungry kids.
 The kitchenette in your apartment is great for preparing early morning toast and general snacks (note there are no hobs, only microwave-ovens, toasters and fridges).